-All of the economic impacts measured in this analysis are transitory and depend on program spending and energy savings in each year.
+The economic impacts measured in this analysis are transitory and depend on program spending and energy savings in each year.
 That is, economic impacts for each program year are generated by changes in final demand (spending) that can be directly or subsequently linked back to Energy Trust programs.
 The mix and level of program spending may change from year to year, or could end in any given year.
 This means that the economic impacts will also vary from year to year, or could end in any given year.
 This is particularly important when discussing employment impacts.
 Although employment impacts are reported as a mix of full- and part-time jobs, they are jobs that occur as spending occurs and should be considered person-years of employment.
 In addition, it is highly likely that some of the employment benefits accrue to the same individuals over time.

-Within this modeling framework, the following terms are used to classify impacts:11
+Within this modeling framework, the following terms are used to classify impacts:14

 - Gross Impacts reflect the economic impacts with no adjustment made for impacts that might have occurred in the Base Case scenario.
-Gross impacts include: - o Program operations spending as Energy Trust purchases labor and materials to carry out its energy-efficiency and renewable energy programs. - o Incremental measure spending by participants in Energy Trust programs. - o Reductions in energy consumption and the associated lower operating costs to businesses and increases in household disposable income.
-12 Similar to previous
+Gross impacts include: - o Program operations spending as Energy Trust purchases labor and materials to carry out its energy-efficiency and renewable energy programs. - o Incremental measure spending by participants in Energy Trust programs.